tyronedunmore/Graph-Database-Research/README.md

 ```
 <img src="https://user-images.githubusercontent.com/59738073/176885064-21d50514-0cd8-4630-8fb8-38d21d80ea09.png" width="400">

-### Find non members of School of Code project that have the skills the project requires
+### Find non members of School of Code project that have the skills the project requires to find a good member-project-match

 ```
 MATCH (m:Member)